FC Flora: New stadium and a new era (2001–2017)

-Recent history (2010–present)

 In 2010, Rüütli was replaced by the former Flora player and Estonia national team record cap holder Martin Reim.
 Under Reim, rejuvenated Flora ended the reign of Levadia who had won the four previous Meistriliiga titles and won the league in the 2010 season.
 Flora successfully defended their title in the 2011 season and won the 2010–11 Estonian Cup, defeating Narva Trans 2–0 in the final.
 Flora finished the 2012 season in third place, behind the champions Nõmme Kalju and Levadia.
 After the season, Reim left the club and was replaced Marko Lelov in December 2012.
 Lelov won the 2012–13 Estonian Cup, but was sacked in July 2013 after disappointing results in the league.
 He was replaced by Norbert Hurt, initially as a caretaker, with position being made permanent later.
 Flora finished the 2013 season in fourth place and placed third in 2014.

 In 2015, Flora celebrated their 25th anniversary by winning their 10th league title in the 34th round of the season.
 The club also won the 2015–16 Estonian Cup, defeating Sillamäe Kalev 3–0 in extra time in the final.
 In May 2016, Aivar Pohlak resigned from the club's presidency and was succeeded by his son Pelle Pohlak.
 In the first qualifying round of the 2016–17 UEFA Champions League, Flora lost to Lincoln Red Imps 2–3 on aggregate, after which Hurt resigned and was replaced by Argo Arbeiter.
 Flora finished the disappointing 2016 season in fourth place.
-Arbeiter was sacked and in January 2017, Arno Pijpers to take over as manager.
+Arbeiter was sacked and in January 2017, Arno Pijpers returned to take over as manager.
 In the 2017 season, Flora won their 11th Meistriliiga title.
 In December 2017, it was announced that Pijpers will not continue as manager.